-- is geographically separated from others and relatively easy to define - Fire protection on Salt Spring Island is provided by the Salt Spring Island Fire Protection District (an improvement district), which is separate from the Capital Regional District.
+Fire protection on Salt Spring Island is provided by the Salt Spring Island Fire Protection District (an improvement district), which is separate from the Capital Regional District.

-- receives a range of local regional district services that are separate from other services provided by the region - demonstrates a high level of interest in the delivery of local services - shares some of the characteristics of a municipality, but is not ready for incorporation - seeks greater involvement in the governance of local services than
+- shares some of the characteristics of a municipality, but is not ready for incorporation - seeks greater involvement in the governance of local services than

-All of these conditions exist in the North Westside.
+All these conditions exist in the North Westside.
 A North Westside LCC may be able to help address issues raised by residents in the community engagement phase of the study by enabling a greater interest in community decision-making.